Tibbe90/Bank-Castle/README.md

 5 - quit.
 Exits the program

 There are no plans to save the users balance to a database at this point in time.
-All menu options besides shutting the program down does most of its actions through methods.
+All menu options does most of its actions through methods.

 At first I wanted to save the pin codes and bank balance as integers.
 Because I wanted to keep all the user information in a simple array, this was not possible.